marchof/java-almanac/site/content/features/typepatterns.md

 ```
 switch (ex) {
-   case Exception __ -> ...
+   case Exception _ -> ...
-   case Exception __ when ex.getCause() != null -> ... // Error
+   case Exception _ when ex.getCause() != null -> ... // Error
    default -> ...
 }
 ```

 The second case can never execute, and a compile-time error occurs.

-Since the compiler cannot determine when a guard is true, the guards are never used for dominance checking.
+Since the compiler cannot determine when a guard is true, guarded cases are never used for dominance checking.
 Consider

 ```
 case Integer n when n >= 600 -> ...